Locations:

 Any type of atypical umbilical cord attachment can pose pregnancy risks, but don’t assume the worst if you learn of a marginal cord insertion.
 Most diagnosed marginal cord insertions result in healthy pregnancies.

 Your healthcare provider can discuss any concerns after reviewing your medical history and your ultrasound.
 The biggest concern is often intrauterine growth restriction (IUGR).
-With IUGR, the fetus develops more slowly than usual.
+With IUGR, the fetus develops slower than usual.
 You may be at risk of IUGR if the fetus isn’t getting enough nutrients from the placenta.
 IUGR increases the risk of a newborn with:

 • Low birth weight: A baby with low birth weight is less than 5 lbs.
 8 oz.